-Please note that applicants to the Sigma Leadership Programme have a slightly different recruitment process which also includes a telephone interview and a two day assessment centre.
+BAE application process includes several steps as described on this page.
+Please note that applicants to the Sigma Leadership Programme have a slightly different recruitment process which also includes a telephone interview and a two-day assessment centre.

 If you are successfully shortlisted, you will then need to complete an online psychometric test to ensure you have the qualities you will need within your ultimate role in the company.

-BAE Systems InterviewFor most candidates, the interview is the last stop of the hiring process and it is also the only chance you get to come face-to-face with a BAE recruiter.
-Use this opportunity to your advantage!
-To ensure you are calm and collected, prepare beforehand.
 The range of questions asked at this stage revolve around your competencies and past experiences.
 Think of some good examples of when you have shown yourself to be an exemplary employee and/or leader.
-Explore the position you are applying to and make sure to highlight your skills that make you a great match for the job.
-If you're still feeling nervous, our Skype-based interview preparation with a trained assessor can help put you in the right state of mind.
+Explore the position you are applying to and make sure to highlight skills that make you a great match for the job.
+If you're still feeling nervous, our interview preparation will help prepare you for various questions, in addition, to provide you with a chance to assess your interview skills.

 BAE Systems offers a range of opportunities for graduates wishing to work in the fields of global defence, security or aerospace engineering, and technology.
 Working to provide services and products to the three Armed Forces, and in advanced electronics, IT, security and support services, BAE graduate roles are varied and interesting and offer a solid career path to those who are successful in applying.
 With many career paths to choose from, BAE Systems is an excellent place to work as a graduate.
 Though the recruitment process can be difficult, with the right practice and preparation you can feel confident throughout, start preparing today and apply with confidence and ensure success.

 BEA Systems, SHL and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.